 The vinyl mothership landed and stole the soul and the formerly kick ass metal and neon sign that once graced the front of this art deco beauty.
 Hey, at least it still stands and is a functioning business:

 Take note of World Cafe for a cup of joe and La Tropicana is dynamite, and has a nice outdoor patio.
+Sadly, both World Cafe and La Tropicana has closed since original publishing.

 This is another well cared for, clean south side neighborhood filled with modest homes of all styles.
 From the little frame homes that are sprinkled throughout the neighborhood, and concentrated mainly near the west end of the neighborhood: